 But, it is even more complicated than a division between online and physical stores, as consumers engage with retailers on multiple devices, including phones, tablets, laptops, smart TVs, kiosks, point-of-sale terminals, and interactive digital signage.
 Soon, in-car purchases will be possible, as screens invade the interior of automobiles.
 So, what is the value proposition for store owners to provide facilities for multichannel retailing?

-Managing multichannel (sometimes called “omnichannel”) shopping is tricky, but needs to be so easy for customers that they hardly notice when they move from one channel to another.
+Managing multichannel (sometimes called “omnichannel”) shopping is tricky but needs to be easy for customers when they move from one channel to another.
 With multiple devices, people may use their mobile phones in the morning to check their mail, work on a project on their laptop during the day, and turn to their tablet while simultaneously watching their smart television in the evening.
 If they want to buy something, it can often be a spur-of-the-moment decision, and an agile retailer will have ways of buying on any of the devices that a person is using at the time they feel the desire to make a purchase.
 Actual delivery of the item ordered may well be through a different channel; for example, in 2015 in the US, 34% of Thanksgiving and Black Friday online orders were picked up in a store.

 Traditionally, each retail environment has been managed separately, with discrete information systems for each channel.
 And, there has been the assumption of linearity, whereby each step of the process follows the other in order.
-However, the rise of the mobility paradigm and the transformations made possible with new digital technologies means that information has become fluid, interconnected, multidirectional, and available anywhere and anytime, as needed by the stakeholders involved at different points of the entire operation.
+However, the rise of the mobility paradigm and the transformations made possible with new digital technologies means that information has become fluid, interconnected, multidirectional, and anywhere and anytime, as needed by the stakeholders involved at different points of the entire operation.
 If a customer is dealing with the same retailer in multiple channels, the expectation is now that the information connection between the retailer and the customer will be maintained and secure in all channels at the same time.
-Shoppers may do their research on a product in one channel, switch to another channel for their purchase, and expect delivery by courier or in store.
-And, as multichannel shopping catches on, it will also be necessary for retailers to set up multichannel customer support and service.
+Shoppers may do their research on a product in one channel, switch to another channel for their purchase, and expect delivery by courier or in-store.
+As multichannel shopping catches on, it will also be necessary for retailers to set up multichannel customer support and service.

 Building a multichannel shopping solution requires a layered technology architecture that separates the interface from the e-commerce and information layers, as a recent paper from IBM outlined.
 The authors note,

 Multichannel retailing requires an investment in time and money, and a talented technical partner to make it all happen seamlessly.
-At Float, we design and develop for multiple devices, building data bridges among multiple channels, and designing multichannel retail solutions for major American and global brands.
+At Float, we design and develop for multiple devices, building data bridges among numerous channels, and designing multichannel retail solutions for major American and global brands.
 Contact us to discuss your needs for multichannel retailing.

 Latest posts by Gary Woodill (see all)